Arabic mile

 Al-Farghani gave 20,400 miles as the circumference of the Earth in Elements of astronomy on the celestial motions (p.
 31.) in 833.
-He added that 1 mile is equal to 4000 cubits.
-This leads to 1 Arabic mile being ~1.96 km.
+This would be correct for an Arabian mile of ~1.96 km, close too the values above based on the legal cubit and surveying cubit.

 During the Umayyad period (661–750), the "Umayyad mile" was roughly equivalent to 2285 m, or a little more than 2 km, or about 2 biblical miles, for every Umayyad mile.

 Al-Ma'mun's arc measurement

-Around 830 AD, Caliph Al-Ma'mun commissioned a group of Muslim astronomers and Muslim geographers to perform an arc measurement from Tadmur (Palmyra) to Raqqa, in modern Syria.
-They found the cities to be separated by one degree of latitude and the corresponding meridian arc distance to be 66 2/3 Arabic miles and thus calculated the Earth's circumference to be 24,000 mi.
-Using this measurement, knowing that earth's circumference is 40,007.683 km makes the Arabic mile little more than 1,666.994 metres.
-With Firuzabadi in his famous dictionary saying that a mile equals 3000 old dhira (ie cubit) this makes the dhira about 0.5556647 metres which is consistent with the tradition that kaaba height's is 27 dhira and its current height of 15 metres.
+Around AD 830, Caliph Al-Ma'mun commissioned a group of Muslim astronomers and Muslim geographers to perform an arc measurement.
+The distance between two pillars whose latitudes differed by 1 degree in a north–south direction was measured using sighting pegs along a flat desert plane.
+One was in the Sinjar plain and the other near Kufa.
+Another source says from Tadmur (Palmyra, around 34°33′N 38°16′E) to Raqqa (around 35°57′N 39°01′E), in Syria.
+They found the cities to be separated by one degree of latitude and the corresponding meridian arc distance to be 66 2/3 Arabian miles and thus calculated the Earth's circumference to be 24,000 Arabian miles.
+Firuzabadi in his dictionary says that a mile equals 3000 old dhira` (ie 3000 old cubits).

-Another estimate given by his astronomers was 56 2/3 Arabic miles (111.8 km per degree), which corresponds to a circumference of 40,248 km, very close to the current values of 111.3 km per degree and 40,068 km circumference, respectively.
+Another determination by his astronomers was 56 2/3 (or 170/3) Arabian miles per degree, which corresponds to a circumference of 20,400 Arabian miles.
+Using the above-mentioned lengths based on the legal cubit or the surveying cubit, this is very close to the currently known values of 111.3 km per degree and 40,068 km circumference, respectively.